emmt/AndorCameras.jl/README.md

 If Andor SDK is not installed in `/usr/local`, you can modify the `AT_DIR`, `AT_LIBDIR` and `AT_INCDIR` variables in [`deps/Makefile`](./deps/Makefile).
-It is better to override these variables on the command line and to update the code and build the dependencies as follows:
+It is however better to override these variables on the command line and to update the code and build the dependencies as follows:

 ```sh